apache/qpid-site/input/releases/qpid-proton-master/index.md

 smoother experience, see the [current stable release]({{current_proton_release_url}}/index.html).

-This content was generated at 16:18  on Tuesday, 12 September 2017.
+This content was generated at 06:28  on Tuesday, 01 May 2018.

 </div>